Minimum-norm interpolation for unknown surface reconstruction: Notations and Preliminaries

-where the coefficients \(\lambda_j\) are determined by solving a system of linear equations.
-These equations arise from the imposition of the interpolation conditions using the estimated distance to the $c$-level curve defining \(\M\) as function values in \eqref{eq:implicit_surface_ptcloud}.
-In compact matrix form, we write the linear system as
+where the coefficients $\lambda_j$ are found by enforcing the interpolation conditions. \reviewA{For SPD kernels and distinct points, the associated kernel matrix $\Phi(\Xi,\Xi)$ is symmetric positive definite and hence invertible, so the interpolation problem has a unique solution for any prescribed data values \cite{meshless-MATLAB,scatter-data,sobolev-error-estimate}.} Using the estimated signed distances to the $C$-level set of $\M$ as function values in \eqref{eq:implicit_surface_ptcloud}, the interpolation conditions give the linear system

-Although we use the standard interpolation procedure in \eqref{RBF Ax=b} for $F_{\Xi,\Phi} = I_{\Xi,\Phi}F_\M$, except in the case of \(3N\) data points in \eqref{Ppm}, we do not know the form of the target \(F_\M\).
-To address these limitations, we propose an optimization framework that minimizes a user-defined norm while incorporating enhanced trial spaces.
-The details of this framework are presented in \autoref{sec3}.
+Although we use the standard interpolation procedure in \eqref{RBF Ax=b} for $F_{\Xi,\Phi} = I_{\Xi,\Phi}F_\M$, except in the case of \(N=3n\) data points in \eqref{Ppm}, we do not know the form of the target \(F_\M\).
+To address this issue, we propose a constrained optimization framework that selects an interpolant by minimizing a user-defined norm while enforcing the interpolation constraints.
+Details are given in \autoref{sec3}.